thakurat44/tunnel-ssh-pg/README.md

 **With the help of** `tunnel-ssh`

 - Connect to the server using ssh config.
-- Forward db host and port to your localhost and localport
+- Forward db host and port to your localhost and localport.
-- Create a tunnel connection
+- Create a tunnel connection.
 - Here is the [**README**](https://github.com/agebrock/tunnel-ssh#readme) for `tunnel-ssh` if you need more understanding.

 **With the help of** `pg`

-- Connect to the database and create a Pool for quick queries
+- Connect to the database and create a Pool for quick queries.
 - Here is the [**Documentation**](https://node-postgres.com/) for `pg`.
 Use to create your own functions.

 ---